How to Can Barbecue Sauce

 This post may contain affiliate links.

 I have to admit, I was a little skeptical about canning barbecue sauce.
 It is relatively inexpensive at the store, so why go to the effort to make it?
-Well, for one thing store bought bbq sauce contains a lot of extra ingredients like corn syrup, which you may be wanting to limit in your diet.
+Well, for one thing store bought barbecue sauce contains a lot of extra ingredients like corn syrup, which you may be wanting to limit in your diet.

 When you make homemade barbecue sauce, you can not only control the amount of sugar you put in it, but you can also adjust the spices so that you can get just the flavor you want.

 I wasn’t sure that I could find a homemade recipe that my family would enjoy as much as the store bought version (because why would you want to go to all the trouble to make it, right?), but I was really pleased with how this bbq sauce recipe turned out.
 It has great flavor, and my whole family loved it.
+It’s now one of my 13 favorite tomato recipes for canning.

 Step by Step Canning Video